Intrathecal Pump Implant

 When the pump is implanted, it is programmed to automatically deliver pain medication in slow-release fashion.
 This method of delivery bypasses the digestive tract, which maximizes the efficacy of pain medication and also minimizes side effects such as constipation and nausea.
 The use of a pump also significantly decreases medication dosing compared to oral ingestion.

+The pump can be programmed to administer varying dosages of pain medication at different times of day depending on individual needs.
 The pain pump can be removed at any time if the patient desires.

 Candidates For Intrathecal Pain Pumps